- Side Effects

-- Xultophy (insulin degludec and liraglutide injection) side effects list for healthcare professionals
+Does Xultophy (insulin degludec and liraglutide injection) cause side effects?

 Xultophy 100/3.6 (insulin degludec and liraglutide injection) is a combination of a long-acting human insulin analog and a glucagon-like peptide 1 (GLP-1) receptor agonist used as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus inadequately controlled on basal insulin (less than 50 units daily) or liraglutide (less than or equal to 1.8 mg daily).